Paraminter/Paraminter.Recorders.Mappers/src/Attribinter.Mappers.Abstractions/README.nupkg.md

 # Attribinter.Mappers.Abstractions

-Provides abstractions related to `Attribinter` mappers, acting as blueprints of recorders.
+Provides abstractions related to `Attribinter` mappers.

 See [GitHub](https://github.com/Attribinter/Attribinter.Mappers) for more information.